HowestX/howestx-docs/final.md

 #### Differences between edX distributions

-edX has different distributions (often called *stacks*), each with a different purpose..
+edX has different distributions (often called *stacks*), each with a different purpose.

 ##### Devstack